Our website uses cookies for statistical purposes.

 When the person who applies for the Portugal digital nomad visa is accompanied by another individual, the statement will also include the second person’s information.

-The Portugal D2 visa is another option, suitable for entrepreneurs, freelancers and independent services providers.
+The Portugal D2 visa is another option, suitable for entrepreneurs, freelancers and independent service providers.
+We could also refer to this as an online worker visa for Portugal, as the work will also take place online, remote

 The D2 visa is also the one suitable for migrant entrepreneurs, this is why it is more commonly used by those who intend to invest in the country.
 However, it can also be used for remote working in Portugal, if the applicant can prove that he or she has an independent professional activity.